-Apprenticeships are more than just a qualification, they are an excellent way of gaining workplace experience, understanding how a business works, improving personal and social skills and starting out on your career.
+Apprenticeships are more than just a qualification, they are an excellent way for the apprentice to gain workplace experience, understand how a business works, improve personal and social skills, and start out on their career.

 Apprenticeships are open to all age groups above 16 years old – whether you are just leaving school, have been working for years or are seeking to start a new career.
 You just need to be living in England and not taking part in full-time education.

-There are more than 200 different types of Apprenticeships suitable for over 1,200 job roles from engineering to financial advice, veterinary nursing to accountancy.
+There are more than 200 different types of Apprenticeships suitable for over 1,200 job roles, from engineering apprenticeships to financial advice, veterinary nursing to accountancy.
 There are currently three different levels of Apprenticeship: